Kenoshen/resume/index.md

 *October 2014 - Present*

 Byte Break Studios LLC is a website/app/game development company that contracts to small local businesses.
 It strives to give small business owners a presence in the online and mobile space as well as allowing entrepreneurs a chance to realize their visions.

+ - Designed and developed [LTC SOM](https://itunes.apple.com/us/app/ltc-som/id983064638?mt=8), a health care app for nursing homes

 ---

-**Software Engineer (Contractor) at Time Warner Cable**<br>
+**Software Engineer at Time Warner Cable**<br>
-*June 2012 - May 2013*
+*June 2012 - May 2015*

-Worked as an automated test software engineer for server applications on a team of 5 people working in Java using TestNG.
-Responsibilities included meeting with developers and manual testers to discuss automation opportunities, designing test plans, and developing new automation tests including load testing, REST webservice testing, and database validation testing.
+ - Built an internal UI tool for searching and viewing an ElasticSearch database
+ - Migrated several products from manual testing to fully automated
+ - Unified resource management across all automated testing groups

 ---

 **Software Engineer (Intern) at WileBlue Communications**<br>
 *May 2011 - June 2012*

-Worked as a software engineer on a team of 15 engineers using the SCRUM management process on internal web service tools using Java, JavaScript, and Python.
-Responsibilities included designing, reviewing, developing, testing, and deploying software to internal production systems to monitor and control the network functions of the company.
+ - Developed a Trac plugin to provide more efficient and detailed time tracking reports to management

 </div>
 ---